Iconography: Christianity

-Secular Western
+Secular Western Art

-Secular painting became far more common in the West from the Renaissance, and developed its own traditions and conventions of iconography, in history painting, which includes mythologies, portraits, genre scenes, and even landscapes, not to mention modern media and genres like photography, cinema, political cartoons, comic books.
+Secular painting became far more common in the West from the Renaissance, and developed its own traditions and conventions of iconography, in history painting, which includes mythologies, portrait paintings, genre paintings, and even landscape paintings, not to mention modern media and genres like photography, film, political cartoons, and comic books.

-Renaissance mythological painting was in theory reviving the iconography of its Classical Antiquity, but in practice themes like Leda and the Swan developed on largely original lines, and for different purposes.
-Personal iconographies, where works appear to have significant meanings individual to, and perhaps only accessible by, the artist, go back at least as far as Hieronymous Bosch, but have become increasingly significant with artists like Goya, William Blake, Gauguin, Picasso, Frida Kahlo, and Joseph Beuys.
+Renaissance mythological painting was in theory reviving the iconography of its Classical antiquity, but in practice themes like Leda and the Swan developed on largely original lines, and for different purposes.
+Personal iconographies, where works appear to have significant meanings individual to, and perhaps only accessible by, the artist, go back at least as far as Hieronymous Bosch, but have become increasingly significant with artists like Francisco Goya, William Blake, Paul Gauguin, Picasso, Frida Kahlo, and Joseph Beuys.

 In disciplines other than art history

 Iconography, often of aspects of popular culture, is a concern of other academic disciplines including Semiotics, Anthropology, Sociology, Media Studies, Communication Studies, and Cultural Studies.
 These analyses in turn have affected conventional art history, especially concepts such as signs in semiotics.
 Discussing imagery as iconography in this way implies a critical "reading" of imagery that often attempts to explore social and cultural values.
 Iconography is also used within film studies to describe the visual language of cinema, particularly within the field of genre criticism.
 In the age of Internet, the new global history of the visual production of Humanity (Histiconologia) includes History of Art and history of all kind of images or medias.

 Contemporary iconography research often draws on theories of visual framing to address such diverse issues as the iconography of climate change created by different stakeholders, the iconography that international organizations create about natural disasters, the iconography of epidemics disseminated in the press, and the iconography of suffering found in social media.

 An iconography study in communication science analyzed stock photos used in press reporting to depict the social issue of child sexual abuse.
 Based on a sample of N=1,437 child sexual abuse (CSA) online press articles that included 419 stock photos, a CSA iconography (i.e. a set of typical image motifs for a topic) was revealed that relate to criminal reporting: The CSA iconography visualizes 1. crime contexts, 2. course of the crime and people involved, and 3. consequences of the crime for the people involved (e.g., image motif: perpetrator in handcuffs).